ksindi/managers-playbook/README.md

     1. "What is the best way for us to do feature X?"
     1. "I need you to do X and here's how" ⛔️
 1. Ask for timelines to hold your peer accountable on delivery dates.
+1. If you disagree on an approach, document your concerns.
+Having an audit trail improves accountability.
 1. Create project kickoffs and standups to make sure you are aware of the other team's status and priorities.

 ## Announcing change